thneves/Calculator/README.md

 Set digit Limit to the display

-Work with big numbers(not let them seem like a float and cut it into a small number)
+Work with big numbers(operation function is cutting big numbers as if it were just a floating number)

 # Improvements